crcn/gittyup/README.md

 Gittyup is a node.js deplyment utility with some slick features:

-- Rollback support
+- Rollback support.
-- Script testing before deployment
+- Script testing before deployment.
-- Supports any language (I Think...)
+- Start/Stop/Restart checked out apps.
+- Make a slug out of your app and easily move it quickly between servers.

 ### To Do: